Diego Alonso: Early career

+Monterrey

-On 2 June 2018, Alonso was named coach of C.F.
-Monterrey.
+On 2 June 2018, Alonso was named coach of Monterrey.
 In May of the following year, after the 2–1 aggregate victory over Tigres UANL in the Champions League final, he became the first manager to win the competition with two different clubs.
-On 30 September 2019, following a 0–2 loss to the same opposition that left his team in 12th place on the general table, he was dismissed.
+On 30 September 2019, following a 2–0 loss to the same opposition that left his team in 12th place on the general table, he was dismissed.

+Inter Miami

-On 30 December 2019, Alonso was announced as the inaugural head coach of Major League Soccer side Inter Miami CF. On 7 January 2021, he left by mutual consent.
+On 30 December 2019, Alonso was announced as the inaugural head coach of Major League Soccer side Inter Miami.
+On 7 January 2021, he left by mutual consent.

+Uruguay national team

 Alonso was appointed manager of Uruguay on 14 December 2021, replacing Óscar Tabárez who had occupied the position for the previous 15 years.
 On 24 March 2022, after four wins in his first four games in charge, he secured qualification for the World Cup in Qatar.
 In December, after failing to progress from the group stage in the finals, he presented his resignation and cited his desire to return to club duties.

+Sevilla

+On 10 October 2023, Alonso was named manager of Sevilla, taking over from José Luis Mendilibar; the side stood 14th in the table at the time of his arrival.
+On 16 December, having failed to win in eight league matches and having been eliminated from the UEFA Champions League group stage as last, he was dismissed.

+Panathinaikos

+On 10 June 2024, Alonso signed a two-year contract with Panathinaikos of Super League Greece.
+He was sacked on 29 October, with his team eighth in the table.

 Personal life

-Alonso is a cousin of Iván Alonso, who also played several years in Spain, mainly with Deportivo Alavés.
+Alonso is a cousin of Iván Alonso, who also played several years in Spain, mainly with Alavés.

+His uncle Daniel represented Sevilla and Castellón in the 70s.